Spark pins blame on TVNZ for Australia-Wales audio woes

 People just want the whole process managed properly - and part of being a sports broadcaster is monitoring every link in the chain.

-And you just can't have dog's-breakfast organisation like the upgrade-your-broadband plan letter that went to some Spark Sport subscribers just hours before the opening ceremony
+And you just can't have dog's-breakfast organisation like the upgrade-your-broadband plan letter that went to some Spark Sport subscribers just hours before the opening ceremony.
+There's a sense of learning-on-the-job and it makes some subscribers furious.

 Those darn water breaks